jamesporter/immutable-context/README.md

 # What/why/how?

-You shouldn't use this on anything important... but here's how it should work:
+Here's how it works (or skip to a [Code Sandbox Example](https://codesandbox.io/s/intelligent-kowalevski-6evy9?fontsize=14)

 ```typescript
 type CounterType = { count: number };